MAX Light Rail: Rolling stock

 In 1992, TriMet officials conducted an accessibility study and determined that low-floor cars were the most cost-effective alternative to providing universal access.
 MAX then became the first light rail system in North America to acquire low-floor train sets when TriMet procured 39 model SD660 cars from Siemens in 1993.
 These Type 2 cars were equipped with doorway wheelchair ramps.
 They entered service during the partial opening of the Westside MAX in 1997.
 By 2000, TriMet had ordered 17 more Type 2 cars including six for the Airport MAX project.
 The system's 27 Type 3 vehicles, which the agency purchased as part of the Interstate MAX project and first brought into use in 2003, are the same model as the Type 2 vehicles but with technical upgrades and a new livery.

 Twenty-two Siemens S70 low-floor cars, which were designated Type 4, were purchased in conjunction with the I-205 MAX and Portland Transit Mall projects, and were first used in 2009.
 Type 4 cars have a more streamlined design and more seating, and are lighter and more energy-efficient than the previous models.
 The Type 4 cars were the first in the MAX network to use LED-type destination signs.
 The second series of S70 cars, TriMet's Type 5 vehicles, were procured for the Portland–Milwaukie light rail project.
 TriMet placed an order for the Type 5 cars with Siemens in 2012 and delivery commenced in 2014.
 These vehicles include some improvements over the Type 4 cars, including less-cramped interior seating, and improvements to the air-conditioning system and wheelchair ramps.
 These introduced a new seating layout in the center section, among other changes, and Siemens later retroactively redesignated TriMet's Type 5 cars as model S700.

 In July 2019, TriMet placed an order for 26 Siemens S700 light rail vehicles that are intended to replace the system's Type 1 vehicles.
-The first car was delivered in December 2022.
+The order was expanded to 30 cars in June 2021.
+The first car was delivered in December 2022, and the type is designated Type 6.
+In January 2025, Type 6 vehicles began entering service, with vehicles 603 and 605 being the first two cars to enter revenue service.